-I suspect the future is very similar although even equity returns will probably be lower than they are today.
+I suspect the future is very similar although even equity returns will probably be lower long-term than they are today.

 How can you learn to live with stocks?

-Here are my suggestions:
+Here are my top suggestions:

-- Keep cash – consider keeping some money out the market – avoid being invested 100% all the time.
+2. Keep cash – consider keeping some money out the market – avoid being invested 100% all the time.
 Consider keeping some cash for investing purposes outside your normal “emergency fund”.
 Keeping some cash will allow you to purchase more assets without selling existing assets.
 Use this cash to grow your portfolio.
 You might have read more millionaires were created during the Great Depression than any other time in history – embrace some market chaos by keeping some cash on hand.
 Market chaos hasn’t happened recently but it will happen, eventually, again.

-- Stay invested – markets will rise and fall.
+4. Above all else, stay invested – markets will rise and fall.
 Talking heads will talk (they are compensated to say something important).
 (This site is free.)
 So far, in the history of investing, the stock market has always roared back.
 You just don’t know when.
 So, wait as long as you possibly can.
 Live with stocks for as long as you can.
 Stay invested long enough and ‘this too shall pass’ usually for the better.